 Additionally, it holds

-so they are indistinguishable.
-By Dini's theorem, one even has uniform convergence on every compact interval. \item For the sake of overview, we embed real constants in $\Co$ naturally.
+Thus, $\tilde{X}$ is a modification of $X^x$. \item In this example we show that the implication from the previous example is not given if the dispersion coefficient depends on the past.
+Especially, condition \eqref{sigmac} is not fulfilled.
+For the sake of overview, we embed real constants in $\Co$ naturally.
 Now, let us consider the one-dimensional SDDE (with $r=1$)

 where we use the convention

 This SDDE can be solved uniquely by constructing the solution recursively.
 By Levy's characterization, each solution $X^x$ is distributed on $\R_{\geq0}$ like a shifted Brownian motion, in particular